GoogleCloudPlatform/cloud-build-software-delivery/README.md

 ```

+# Set environment variables on Mac/Linux
 PROJECT\_ID=sec-soft-chain
 REGION=australia-southeast1
 ZONE=australia-southeast1-b

+# Set your project as the current project
+gcloud config set project $PROJECT_ID

-# Create a project and set as default
+# Or if you want a new project, Create a project and set as default
 gcloud projects create $PROJECT\_ID –set-as-default

 # Enable the Required API’s